HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 The Monitor section provides real-time visibility into content status and activity tracking across three key metrics, each with customizable timeframe filters:

 - **Expiring** - Displays the count of content items that will expire within a selected timeframe.
 Use the dropdown to filter by Today, Tomorrow, Within 7 days, Within 30 days, Within 90 days, or Within 365 days, helping you proactively address content that requires renewal or updates.
 - **Published** - Shows the number of content items published within a customizable timeframe.
-Use the dropdown to filter by Today, Tomorrow, Within 7 days, Within 30 days, Within 90 days, or Within 365 days to track publishing activity and productivity.
+Use the dropdown to filter by Today, Yesterday, Within 7 days, Within 30 days, Within 90 days, or Within 365 days to track publishing activity and productivity.
 - **Drafts** - Indicates recently saved draft content items within a selected timeframe.
-Use the dropdown to filter by Today, Tomorrow, Within 7 days, Within 30 days, Within 90 days, or Within 365 days, making it easy to locate and resume work on in-progress content.
+Use the dropdown to filter by Today, yesterday, Within 7 days, Within 30 days, Within 90 days, or Within 365 days, making it easy to locate and resume work on in-progress content.

 !!! note
     - For **Expiring**: "Within 7 days" means from today to the next 6 days (future dates).